 What is Foundations for Law School Success?

 Foundations for Law Success (“Foundations”) is a “boot camp” style program designed to help new students build a strong foundation before the start of their rigorous law school journey.
-Foundations 2019 will take place Monday, August 5, 2019 through August 16, 2019.
+Foundations 2020 will take place Monday, August 3, 2020 through August 7, 2020.
 At the core of Foundations is a series of daily writing workshops and critical and analytical skills labs called Lawyering Fundamentals, all designed to aid in students’ transition to law school.
-Also, during Foundations students will receive an official welcome from the faculty, staff and students while participating in administrative and student services sessions, a professionalism program and a community service project.
+Also, during Foundations students will receive an official welcome from the faculty, staff and students while participating in administrative and student services sessions, and a professionalism program.

 Why is Foundations for Law School Success important?